akim-13/cm22007_cw2/frontend/README.md

 # React + TypeScript + Vite

+# Setup guide

+1) Clone the project into your IDE
+2) 'cd /frontend' into terminal
+3) 'npm install' into terminal
+4) 'npm run dev' into terminal

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: